Quranism: Rashad Khalifa and his international impact

 In the United States, the Egyptian Rashad Khalifa developed a new theological doctrine at the end of the 20th century, which had an influence on Quranists in many other countries.
 With the help of computers, he carried out a numerical analysis of the Qur'an, which was supposed to prove unequivocally that it was of divine origin.
-The fundamental role was played by the number 19, which is mentioned in a verse and which Khalifa sought to find everywhere in the structure of the Qura'an as the "Qur'an code" or "Code 19".
+The fundamental role was played by the number 19, which is mentioned in a verse and which Khalifa sought to find everywhere in the structure of the Qur'an as the "Qur'an code" or "Code 19".
 This "scientific" approach was initially welcomed by many Muslims.
 However, Khalifa's subsequent conclusions led to strong criticism from Muslims and scholars around the world.
 Khalifa claimed that the Sunnah and the Hadith were pure speculation and satanic traps for the people, and their observance was tantamount to associating partners with God (shirk).
 He also excluded two verses from the Qur'an (Q 9:128–129) as "satanic" because they were incompatible with his theory based on the number 19.
 Rashad Khalifa also founded an organisation called United Submitters International, which published a monthly newsletter entitled Submitter's Perspective from 1985 onwards.
 Like Muhammad Marwa before him, Rashad Khalifa declared himself God's Messenger of the Covenant in 1989, causing a great stir and outrage.